ThatGeekyWeeb/ThatGeekyWeeb/README.md

 [![Header](https://github.com/ThatGeekyWeeb/Squid-Dots/blob/master/wallpapers/the-blood-is-there.png)](https://github.com/ThatGeekyWeeb/Squid-Dots)

 # Hey~
-The names Mia, or ThatWeeb.~ I'm a tall (6"3'), future femboy, \*Nix enthusiast, with a passon for Opensource shit!
+The names Mia, or ThatWeeb.~ I'm a tall (6"3'), fenby, \*Nix enthusiast, with pain in my heart, and love in my brain.
- - Currently agender identifying (gendervoid) (Use `They/Them or She/Her` with me please)
+My mind is an open book, shall you wish to read.
+I can barely breathe, I code less than I used to, and hate religious ppl, sorry, not sorry.

-   - Or She/Her
+---

  - Shell scripter
    - Bash and SH
  - Creative geek